Wethersfield High School (Connecticut): Structure

-Wethersfield High School originally opened in 1952, with several small renovations taking place in 1957, 1970, and 1993.
+Wethersfield High School opened in 1952, with several small renovations taking place in 1957, 1970, and 1993.
 The current school building standing on the property is a multi-story brick modern-style structure.

-By the 2010s the school did not meet current educational curriculum requirements, did not address current safety standards, and was not code compliant for individuals with disabilities.
+By the 2010s the school did not meet current educational curriculum requirements, did not address current safety standards, and was not code-compliant for individuals with disabilities.
 The aging building was evaluated and a referendum was passed for a "Renovate As New" construction plan.
 The renovation started in October 2013 with a planned completion date of April 2017.
 It was fully completed by January 2017.